 Marlo Stanfield was molested as a child.Possibly by the same culprit as Chris.
 The two seem to have a unique, unspoken bond and absolute trust between them (Chris stands guard while Marlo busts a nut).
 Chris and Michael are the other two characters on the show who are quiet and introverted, as well as terrifying individuals and ruthless killers.
 Both molested.
 And Marlo immediately seems to take a liking to Michael.
 Consider Marlo's shooting of the girl in Season 3, in which he puts a bullet in each tit and another in her mouth.
 On top of that, just watch his reaction to the rumor that he's gay, and maybe contrast it with Michael's outburst in which he accuses Cutty of the same, claiming "everybody's too damn friendly."
 A mindset like that could definitely lead to a personality like Marlo.

-In the end everyone goes to jailIn the final episode there is a scene where the prosecution and the defense make a deal.
-Basically they both have to agree to the deal or they and everyone else will gp to jail for the various crimes they commuted.
+Marlo won't retire, so in the end everyone goes to jailIn the final episode there is a scene where the prosecution and the defense make a deal.
+Basically they both have to agree to the deal or they and everyone else will go to jail for the various crimes they commited.
 One of the stipulations is that Marlo retire.
 In the final montage Marlo gets bored with legitimate business and goes back to the street.
 So all the other happy people in the montage wind up going to jail because of the chain reaction set up earlier

 Spiros is the Greek's sonThe Greek seems to have a close, almost fatherly relationship with Spiros, and he is old enough to be his father: when the Greek dies, Spiros will take over the organization.